 Susan has a multitude of interests including a history of travel, snow skiing (downhill & cross country), water skiing, roller & ice skating, is an advanced scuba diver, hiking mountains, camping, grew up with parents owning a riding stables in Eureka, CA, has done mission work, and has a huge extended family network.
 Susan has done parasailing and zip lining and has collected Bennington clay marbles as a hobby since before grade school.
 She was a medical secretary in NYC, NY doing payroll at Memorial Sloan Kettering Cancer Center, and did medical billing and transcribing in her past positions.
 Susan loves working with her patients and does her best to help them find solutions towards their goals in wellness.

-Dr. Hellwich (De Anna) earned her Master’s Degree and Doctoral Degree with a concentration in Counseling Psychology and Family and Child Services from Florida State University.
+Dr. Hellwich (De Anna) earned her Master’s Degree and Doctoral Degree from Troy University and Florida State University with a concentration in Counseling Psychology and Family and Child Sciences/Services.
 After earning clinical experience in the Southern States and Northeast Philadelphia, she ventured her way to Alaska and spent several years working with patients in the “Last Frontier”.

-De Anna has clinical and leadership experience in behavioral medicine, clinical mental health and psychological services, forensics and law enforcement, and family and child services.
-She has experience providing services for children, adolescents and adults in culturally diverse and medically under served populations including American Indian, Alaska Native, and Hispanic cultures.
-Her experience includes working with patients with general mental health issues, complex mental health diagnoses, severe psychiatric illness, medical conditions, alcohol and substance abuse, trauma, abuse and neglect, domestic violence, criminal problems and court involvement.
+De Anna has clinical and leadership experience providing services for children, adolescents and adults in culturally diverse and medically under served populations including American Indian, Alaska Native, and Hispanic cultures.
+Her experience includes working with patients with general mental health issues, complex mental health diagnoses, severe psychiatric illness, medical conditions, alcohol and substance abuse, trauma, abuse and neglect, domestic violence, criminal offenses and court involvement.
 Her clinical experience includes working inpatient psychiatric hospitals, behavioral medicine units, emergency rooms, at Universities, child and adolescent treatment facilities, in prisons and within the court systems.
-She has served as a professional on several committees and participated as an appointee for the Commissioner of Corrections as a statewide Board of Directors Member on the Governor’s Council for Domestic Violence and Sexual Assault.
-She is an Associate of the American Psychological Association and a Registered Intern with the Oregon Board of Licensed Professional Counselors.
+She has served as a professional on several committees and served as an appointee to the Alaska statewide Board of Directors Governor’s Council for Domestic Violence and Sexual Assault.
 Her background provides her with a vast understanding of the Medical Model, the Legal System and Community Health and she utilizes a variety of evidence based techniques to help people.
-De Anna approaches each person with a tremendous amount of empathy and commitment and she enjoys helping people be the best version of themselves!
+De Anna approaches each person with an empathetic yet direct therapeutic approach and she enjoys helping people be the best version of themselves!

 Katie is easy going with a calm demeanor.
 She smiles often and at the same time carries concern for others close to her heart.
 She is very personable and is well liked by her clients.
 Growing up in Sisters and now living in Redmond, she enjoys the many things that Central Oregon has to offer.
 Having a family of her own as well as having worked on Central Oregon’s crisis team for over 2 years with kiddos and teens, Katie is well aware of the struggles that families and their children are facing these days.
 Katie draws from her own life experiences of overcoming obstacles, which has given her a confidence and unique perspective that she now uses to pay it forward to others.
 Katie has experience using CBT, DBT, MI, Attachment Based Family Therapy and EMDR for the treatment of anxiety, depression, trauma, and addiction.